github/developer.github.com/content/v3/oauth.md

 Name | Description
 -----|-----------|
-`(no scope)`| Public read-only access (includes public user profile info, public repo info, and gists) `user` |Read/write access to profile info only.
-Note: this scope includes `user:email` and `user:follow`.
+`(no scope)`| Grants read-only access to public information (includes public user profile info, public repository info, and gists)
+`user` | Grants read/write access to profile info only.
+Note that this scope includes `user:email` and `user:follow`.
-`user:email`| Read access to a user's email addresses.
+`user:email`| Grants read access to a user's email addresses.
-`user:follow`| Access to follow or unfollow other users.
+`user:follow`| Grants access to follow or unfollow other users.
-`public_repo`| Read/write access to public repos and organizations.
+`public_repo`| Grants read/write access to code, commit statuses, and deployment statuses for public repositories and organizations.
-`repo`| Read/write access to public and private repos and organizations.
+`repo`| Grants read/write access to code, commit statuses, and deployment statuses for public and private repositories and organizations.
-`repo:status`| Read/write access to public and private repository commit statuses.
-This scope is only necessary to grant other users or services access to private repository commit statuses without granting access to the code.
-The `repo` and `public_repo` scopes already include access to commit status for private and public repositories, respectively.
+`repo:status`| Grants read/write access to public and private repository commit statuses.
+This scope is only necessary to grant other users or services access to private repository commit statuses *without* granting access to the code.
+`repo:deployment`| Grants access to [deployment statuses][deployments] for public and private repositories.
+This scope is only necessary to grant other users or services access to deployment statuses, *without* granting access to the code.
-`delete_repo`| Delete access to adminable repositories.
+`delete_repo`| Grants access to delete adminable repositories.
-`notifications`| Read access to a user's notifications.  `repo` is accepted too.
+`notifications`| Grants read access to a user's notifications. `repo` also provides this access.
-`gist`| Write access to gists.
+`gist`| Grants write access to gists.

 NOTE: Your application can request the scopes in the initial redirection.
 You can specify multiple scopes by separating them with a comma: